 I’ll save the best for last.
 Cracking Cusco where there will be loads to explore in the Sacred Valley and in and around town.
 But Machu Picchu is the cherry on top of my South American Sundae.
 This lost city of the Incas is one of the most obvious reasons to visit South America and it certainly is for me!

 Due to my lack of fitness, I will not be going there on the ancient Inca Trail.
 But there is another cool way of getting there: by train!
 And as you all know, I love travelling by train, so I imagine that won’t be a bad thing.

 Read more: How to buy tickets for Machu Picchu?

 Did you go to Machu Picchu?
 How did you arrive at Machu Picchu?
 Please share your experiences.

 Have you enjoyed the pictures?
 This will be the backbone of my South America itinerary.
 Nothing is set in stone just yet, but these are my 7 Reasons to visit South America!
-And I know you will want to visit South America too!
+And I know you will want to travel to South America too!

-Read more about the importance of having a travel wishlist, like Stephanie from 324.
+Read more about the importance of having a travel wishlist, like Stephanie from history fan girl.

 Do you have any plans to go to South America?
 What inspired you to travel to the continent?
 Please share your stories below.
 I’d love to hear them.